 I try to hide my anxiousness and be lighthearted about it.
 As you do when you seriously think your place may be haunted or you may be possessed.
 Ain’t no thang.

 I wait for puzzlement.
 Utter horror.
 Amazement.
 Thoughts of hauntings.

-The husband laughs.
+Yeah, the husband just laughs.

 I am confused.